Controller#

 Screen#

-The set cursor on Controller block sets the cursor to a specific row and column on the controller’s screen.
-The controller screen has 3 rows and 19 columns.
+The set cursor to row column on controller stack block moves the cursor to a specified row and column on the Controller screen.
+The next printed value will appear at that position.

 Parameter